 These are a few gems from the Illusion series, which numbered 37 in total when the last was taken around 1997.
 James believes his photographs in any series should be looked at like songs on CD, some you like better than others, and some become known as the hits.
 We each have our favorites for luckily, he’s not a one hit wonder.

 Image 51 shows James with V&A Curator, James Bettley.
 Image 52 shows letter from V&A.

 James concluded years of work of the Illusion series and published a book “Illusions of Martha’s Vineyard.”
-He flew to London in 1997 to thank the curator at the renowned Victoria & Albert Museum, the first museum to accept photography, which included his work as part of their collection.
+He flew to London in 1997 to thank the curator at the renowned Victoria & Albert Museum.
+It was the first museum to accept photography in the mid-eighteen hundreds, and they included his work as part of their collection.

 THE END of Scene Eight